hammouchama/springCRUD__project/README.md

 # Project Description

-## Projet de fin de chapitre : Spring Web & Data
+## End of chapter project : Spring Web & Data

 This project focuses on the development of a football tournament management application using Spring Boot.
 The fundamental entities of the system include Matches, Teams, Players, Stadiums, and Referees, as depicted in the accompanying class diagram.
 ![Class Diagram](classgiagram.png)